 This is a remarkable book. . . .
 Naomi Zack's writing blends rigor, clarity, and relevance.
 Ethics for Disaster can productively be used in public policy, homeland security, and emergency management classrooms across the country.
 I recommend this book to anyone concerned with what it means to do the right thing before, during, and after a disaster.

-— Christopher Bellavita, director of academic programs at the Center for Homeland Defense and Security
+— Christopher Bellavita, academic programs director, Center for Homeland Defense and Security, Naval Postgraduate School

 Naomi Zack has written an intriguing treatise that challenges conventional thinking about planning for disaster response.
 Using the language of human rights analysis, she questions why our response to disaster continues to be so problematic.

 Ethics for Disaster is a very valuable work in that it begins the project of thinking about an ethics for disaster.
 It also lends itself to use as a teaching text, at least with some additional materials, for an